AbboyAbraham/reddit-thematic-and-affective-analysis-research/README.md

 Theoretical Framework
 This study is guided by an integrated framework rooted in Computational Social Science (CSS) and Computer-Assisted Thematic Analysis.

-Sentiment & Emotion Analysis: Guided by the valence-based models of Hutto and Gilbert (2014).
-We utilize Transformer-based models (Devlin et al., 2019) to move beyond keyword matching, capturing the contextual emotional weight of language in social media discourse.
+Sentiment & Emotion Analysis: Sentiment analysis utilizes the valence-based VADER model (Hutto & Gilbert, 2014) for computational efficiency, while Emotion classification leverages Transformer-based models (Devlin et al., 2019) to capture complex emotional archetypes.
 Thematic Analysis: We align with Braun and Clarke’s (2021) framework for thematic analysis.
 By utilizing Latent Dirichlet Allocation (LDA) for first-cycle data-driven clustering, the project combines computational efficiency with a second-cycle qualitative interpretation for deep analytical depth.

 Research Procedure